VaradM-17/Modular_JDBC/README.md

 # Modular_JDBC
-This is my Second Git Repository
+This is My Second Git Repository.